At a glance

 - Country: Argentina, the ham-and-cheese baseline of the bakery-counter tray

 The bite is meant to be barely there.
 The bread yields without any snap, the ham arrives as a gentle salt rather than a cured punch, the cheese is mild enough that it reads as richness more than flavor, and the butter ties the three into something cool and almost weightless that is gone in two bites.
-You eat four or five without noticing, which is what a tray sandwich is for: it is a thing you reach for again while talking, not a thing you sit down to.
-The temperature matters as much as the taste, cool and just shy of cold from the bakery case, the soft crumb holding everything in a single even press from corner to corner.
+You eat four or five without noticing, which is what a tray sandwich is for: a thing you reach for again while talking, not a thing you sit down to.
+The temperature does as much work as the taste, cool and just shy of cold from the bakery case, the soft crumb holding everything in a single even press from corner to corner.